 Os peroneum syndrome causes

 Generally, problems with the os peroneum can occur from acute injury or overuse.
 For example, a fall or twist on the outer ankle can lead to a crack through this small bone.
-Alternatively, overload of the ankle leads to bone stress in the os peroneum or swelling of the peroneus tendon next to this small bone.
+Alternatively, an overload of the ankle leads to bone stress in the os peroneum or swelling of the peroneus tendon next to this small bone.

 Diagnosis